PetrMarchenko/stripe/src/README.md

         ])
     ?>
 ```

+2. You can create your controller

 ```
+2.1 Use payment or refund method:
+    /**
+     * @inheritdoc
+     */
-2. You can create your controller, but use your payment method: public function actions()
+    public function actions()
     {
         return [